Research Questions

 "The drive here in Hong Kong is so different…everything works at a much faster pace here compared to back home”.

-For Maja, a second year PhD student from Denmark, the initial culture shock of working in Hong Kong left an impactful impression, "It's faster, everything just works so much faster research-wise - you produce so many more results daily, compared to back home…but also the research is quite interesting here".
+For Maja, the initial culture shock of working in Hong Kong left an impactful impression, "It's faster, everything just works so much faster research-wise - you produce so many more results daily, compared to back home…but also the research is quite interesting here".

 Luckily, she's taken a liking to the fast-paced culture here as it pushes advancement in her current research.
 She hopes that her work could take her one step closer into achieving her goal of improving life quality for patients with Parkinson's Disease.
 "It always motivates me if I can make life a bit better or easier for other people.
 So, if we could help slow down a degenerative disease and its spread in the brain…that would make me feel better about the value of my work".